KgKZ021/3D_Clickable_FlipCards_TechProducts/README.md

 - HTML5
 - CSS3
 - JavaScript
-- FontAwesome (for potential icons)
+- FontAwesome
-- Faker.js (for text generation)

 ## Usage
 1. Open `index.html` in a browser.
 2. Hover over the labels to see the interactive 3D flip effect.
-3. Move the mouse around each card to experience the dynamic perspective changes.
+3. Click th mouse on each image to experience the dynamic perspective changes.